bekiralti/villas-controller-usage-guide/readme.md

    ```bash
    cd node
    ```
 3. Personally, I installed the `nix` packet manager (yes, on Arch Linux) and installed VILLASnode via [nix.flake](https://github.com/VILLASframework/node/blob/master/flake.nix).
 I would highly recommend this since I encountered the least trouble this way.
+The official [VILLASnode documentation](https://github.com/VILLASframework/node/tree/master/packaging/nix) and the instructions on the [official repository](https://github.com/VILLASframework/node/tree/master/packaging/nix) are quite helpful (you definitely don't need to read all of it).

-   At this moment in time I would like to redirect you to the official [VILLASnode documentation](https://github.com/VILLASframework/node/tree/master/packaging/nix).
-I also managed to simply compile VILLASnode on my machine however I would like to write out this part (maybe you can help me out)
+   I also managed to simply compile VILLASnode on my machine.
+However, I would leave this part as a **work in progress** for now as I did encounter some issues and had to open one or two Pull Requests on the official repository.

+   Since we are on Arch Linux, we can also simply use the [PKGBUILD](https://github.com/VILLASframework/node/tree/master/packaging/archlinux).
+However, I do remember encountering issues here as well.
+I did manage to install it via PKGBUILD however I had to make a Pull Request on the official repository and I don't remember all the quirks at this moment.
+Hence I would also like to leave this as a **work in progress** for now.

+   I'd be more than happy if you can help me out with the **work in progress** parts, but no worries I vaguely remember what I did so it shouldn't be too troublesome to get back into it and finish the **work in progreess** parts myself.
 6. Check if installation was successful:
    ```bash
    villas-node -V